Summary

 On a scale from 1 to 10, how interested are you in reading Tangerine?

 As a class, begin to compile predictions.
-Display slide 12.
-Post predictions in the classroom on an Anchor Chart to refer to throughout reading the novel.
-Use a large sheet of butcher paper or poster-size Post-It for the Anchor Chart.
-Students can either write on the paper directly or use sticky notes for their answers.
+Display slide 14.
+Use a large sheet of butcher paper or chart paper to create a class Anchor Chart.
+Students can write their answers and predictions either on the paper directly or on sticky notes, which they can then stick onto the Anchor Chart.

 Resources